sysmo-nms/apphooks/DEFINITION.md

 ### Definition
 An apphooks is a simple Ruby script that add/update/remove an element to an external application, and correctly handle failures/unreachable status to these applications.

+*About Update events*: Update on a modification of a property the hook is listening.
+Only the modification of one of the registred properties for the hook will trigger an update event for this hook.
+If the hook listen multiple element properties and some have changed, only one update is triggered.
+An Update event contains all properties of the element.
+This system avoid properties change loop (Update_event my_prop -> hook modifi_property my_prop -> Update_event my_prop...). *A hook must not listen on a property he can modify*.

 From the server view, each script is represented as a queue.
 Only one call is made at a time to the remote application/service.

 The script is able to set some elements properties on the server side.